chreamy/NTU-EECS-site/readme.md

 __**User API**__

-`GET /user` 0️⃣ Returns all users 1️⃣ Returns all posters `POST /user/add` 0️⃣ Registers a new user to DB
+`GET /user` 0️⃣ Returns all users 1️⃣ Returns all posters\n `POST /user/add` 0️⃣ Registers a new user to DB
 `GET /user/<username>` 0️⃣ Returns any user info with corresponding username 1️⃣ Returns poster info with corresponding username
 `DELETE /user/<username>` 0️⃣ Deletes the user with corresponding username